tyo-nu/MINE-Database/docs/inputs.rst

 to generate your own rules.
 Outlined below is the process to generate rules for esterification reactions, which consists of three parts

 #.
-Writing the reaction SMIRKS.
+Writing the reaction SMARTS.
 #.
 Writing the reaction rule.
 #.
 Writing the coreactant list.

-Writing Reactiton SMIRKS
+Writing Reactiton SMARTS
 ************************
-Rules are generated using `reaction SMIRKS <https://daylight.com/dayhtml/doc/theory/theory.smirks.html>`_ which represent reactions in a string.
+Rules are generated using `SMARTS <https://www.daylight.com/dayhtml/doc/theory/theory.smarts.html>`_ which represent reactions in a string.
 Importantly, these reaction rules specify atom mapping, which keeps track of the species throughout the reaction.
 To higlight a simple reaction rule generation, a deesterification reaction will be used.